-5. Unacceptable behaviour by caddie.
+5. Unacceptable behavior by caddie.

 Like the players, caddies must follow the dress code and golf etiquette.
 This implies, among other things, a positive attitude and kindness and helpfulness, also towards other players.
-Negative interventions (anger, shouting, swearing, club throwing, etc.) with regard to the own player, other players, parents, spectators and officials are inacceptable.
+Negative interventions (anger, shouting, swearing, club throwing, etc.) in relation to the own player, other players, parents, spectators and officials are inacceptable.
 Possible Rule problems are discussed calmly.
 It is important that the player gets the final decision in terms of club choice, line of play, etc. The caddy also has an important role in maintaining the pace of play.

-Penalty for breach First breach: Warning (This warning will be carried forward in all future competitions during the same year).
-Second breach: Caddie must leave the course (A caddie who has been told to leave the course will not be allowed to caddie in future events during the same year, unless authorized by the RBGF.
+First breach: Second breach: Warning (This warning will be carried forward in all future competitions during the same year).
+Caddie must leave the course (A caddie who has been told to leave the course will not be allowed to caddie in future events during the same year, unless authorized by the RBGF.